RbkGh/WSDownloader/README.md

 Overview
 ---
 As the name suggests,the app downloads viewed Whatsapp status updates posted by your friends and family to your Gallery.
+I wrote the app in 47minutes exactly out of boredom. =D

 Warning